-DC health officials recommend canceling all mass gatherings
+DC mayor declares state of emergency as virus cases rise

 The vast majority of people recover from the new virus.
 According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.

+Also Wednesday, Georgetown University joined the growing list of higher learning institutions to cancel in-person classes

+The announcement came a day after American University in Washington made a similar move.
+As with AU, the Georgetown dorms will remain open, but students are encouraged to return home instead of staying on campus.

-In Washington, the Rev. Tim Cole, rector of Christ Church Georgetown Episcopal church, has identified himself as the city’s first patient.
+Rev. Tim Cole, rector of Christ Church Georgetown Episcopal church, identified himself over the weekend as the city’s first patient.
 City officials asked several hundred people who entered the church on days when Cole was present and symptomatic to quarantine themselves.
 Two subsequent positive infection cases, one living in Washington and the other in Virginia, have been Christ Church parishioners.
 The church has canceled all services and activities indefinitely.

-Cole released an open letter to his parishioners on Tuesday, saying he was improving slowly and describing his illness as “a strange up-and-down experience.”
-He apologized for the disruption in his parishioners’ daily lives but said it was necessary.
+Cole released an open letter to his parishioners Tuesday, saying he was improving slowly.
 “Being the first point of outbreak in Washington obviously required strong measures, but I fully understand the inconvenience, and I deeply apologize,” Cole wrote.

-The District of Columbia has reported four positive virus cases, although that number doesn’t include people who may have been infected in Washington but live in nearby northern Virginia or southern Maryland.
+The District of Columbia’s tally of positive infection cases doesn’t include people who may have been infected in Washington but live in nearby northern Virginia or southern Maryland.
 For example, Loudoun County, Virginia, has reported a positive case in a local resident who is a Christ Church congregant.

 Some Washington schools have closed for one day to enable deep cleaning.
 The district’s public school system on Wednesday announced it would move a planned professional development day for teachers and staff from March 20 up to Monday to focus the day on virus-related training and preparation.

-About a half-dozen members of Congress are on 14-day self-quarantine after coming in contact with potentially infected people.
+About a half-dozen members of Congress are on a 14-day self-quarantine after coming in contact with potentially infected people.
 On Tuesday, Virginia Democratic Rep. Don Beyer announced he would self-quarantine after dining 10 days ago with a person who tested positive for the virus.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.